Iranian ship and crew escape after 5 months in captivity off Somali coast

 As well as the Siraj crew, only 26 other sailors are held by Somali pirates, from a peak of about 750 at the beginning of the decade, according to United Nations figures.

-The last outbreak of Somali piracy cost the world’s shipping industry billions of dollars as pirates paralysed shipping lanes, kidnapped hundreds of seafarers and seized vessels more than 1,000 miles from Somalia’s coastline.
-(Additonal reporting by Abdi Sheikh in Mogadishu; Editing by Edmund Blair and Toby Chopra)
+The last outbreak of Somali piracy cost the world’s shipping industry billions of dollars as pirates paralyzed shipping lanes, kidnapped hundreds of seafarers and seized vessels more than 1,000 miles from Somalia’s coastline.

+Additonal reporting by Abdi Sheikh in Mogadishu; Editing by Edmund Blair and Toby Chopra